LMS007/easy-validation/README.md

 success
 ```

+> Note: To use the results in a UI such as in a React frontend app, its helpful to use `toKeys()` to convert the array of errors to a key value map.
+See [Mapping back to UI fields](#mapping-back-to-ui-fields) below.
 ## Types and Conditions

 All schema values must resolve to a `type`.
 Optionally, each type may have one or more `conditions` attached using the `and()` function to further specify constraints.